 Discover the birthplace of Seattle

-When in Seattle, drink coffee – after all, this is a world centre for roasting and coffee is a prominent part of daily life.
+When in Seattle, drink coffee – after all, this is a world center for roasting and coffee is a prominent part of daily life.
 Fuel yourself with a fresh brew from the very first Starbucks, which can be found at Pike Place Market.
-We’d suggest you then start the day’s adventure with a stroll down to Pioneer Square, a little neighbourhood in the south west corner of Downtown where the founders of this sprawling city first settled.
+We’d suggest you then start the day’s adventure with a stroll down to Pioneer Square, a little neighborhood in the south west corner of Downtown where the founders of this sprawling city first settled.

 After a casual peruse of the area, walk north along the waterfront enjoying phenomenal views from the city edge, across the Pacific and up to the snow-tipped mountains.
 Veer off and meander through the streets until you find yourself back at Pike Place Market, a famous farmers market which has been running since 1907.
 We recommend trying the smoked salmon at Pure Food Fish Market.

 Much of the city’s vibrant heritage lies in its musical roots; from jazz, through to rock and grunge, Seattle’s alumni include Ray Charles, Jimi Hendrix, Pearl Jam and Nirvana.
 There are references to the sounds of the city everywhere, but Experience Music Project – a non-profit museum dedicated to the rich history of Northwest music and located at Seattle Centre – offers unique experiences such as jamming to a crowd of screaming virtual fans or composing something in your own sound lab.
 Even the building is a spectacle in its own right, a futuristic construction of over 21,000 metal shingles and 280 steel ribs, a must see.

 Room with a view